dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

     return nil
 }
 ```

+> *The `UserRepository` contract isn't used anymore because it's no longer relevant.*

 Now, the consumer is super flexible; it no longer injects one big contract.
 All it injects are the specific operations that
 the consumer needs.
 I can also freely change the data source business needs (not just switching databases, but also if I switch a